benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 Kite uses [SockJS](https://github.com/sockjs/sockjs-client) to provide a WebSocket emulation over many different transports (websocket, xhr, etc..).
-So that means, you can connect to Kite from a browser too (for that we have our excellent [Kite.js](https://github.com/koding/kite.js)).
+So that means you can connect to Kite from a browser too (see our excellent [Kite.js](https://github.com/koding/kite.js)).
 Kite uses a modified [dnode protocol](https://github.com/substack/dnode-protocol) for RPC messaging.
 The Kite protocol adds an additional session and authentication layer, so it can be used to identifies Kites easily.
-It uses under the hood JWT for authentication and session information.
+Under the hood it uses JWT for authentication and session information.

-A Kite can discover other kites using a service called Kontrol to communicate with other kites securely and authenticated.
-In order to use the service discovery a Kite can register itself to Kontrol.
-This is totally optional but it's encouraged and heavily reflected in the [Kite API](http://godoc.org/github.com/koding/kite).
+A Kite can discover other kites using a service discovery mechanism called Kontrol to communicate with other kites securely and with authentication.
+In order to use service discovery a Kite can register itself with Kontrol.
+This is optional but it's encouraged and heavily reflected in the [Kite API](http://godoc.org/github.com/koding/kite).

-`Kontrol` is a server running responsible for service discovery of kites.
+`Kontrol` is a service discovery mechanism for kites.
 It controls and keeps track of kites and provides a way to authenticate kite users, so they can securely talk with each other.
-Kontrol uses [etcd](https://github.com/coreos/etcd) for backend storage, however it can be changed with others too (currently there is also support for [PostgreSQL](http://www.postgresql.org/)).
-Anything that satisfies the [kontrol.Storage](http://godoc.org/github.com/koding/kite/kontrol#Storage) interface can be used as backend storage.
+Kontrol uses [etcd](https://github.com/coreos/etcd) for backend storage, however it can be replaced with others too (currently there is also support for [PostgreSQL](http://www.postgresql.org/)).
+Anything that satisfies the [kontrol.Storage](http://godoc.org/github.com/koding/kite/kontrol#Storage) interface can be used as backend storage, thanks to the flexibility of Go's interfaces.
 Kontrol also has many ways of authenticating users.
 It is customizable so people can use their own way of Kontrol.

 # How to use a Kite

 Now let's dive in.
 Even more interesting is writing and using Kite.
 It's fun to write a Kite and let them talk to each other.
-First let me show you a Kite in the most simplest form (for sake of simplicity I'm neglecting errors, but please don't do it :))
+First let me show you a Kite in the most simple form (for sake of simplicity I'm ignoring errors, but please don't do that :))

 ```
 package main